-Employee claims that her CLDF was not properly completed because it focused on "subpar lesson planning of a teacher who was never assigned or allowed to plan lessons."36 Employee acknowledges that the principal conducted an observation where she was asked to submit lesson plans, but she maintains that she was not the lead teacher of the class and thus was not responsible for the content of any lesson plans.
-However, the primary responsibility for managing Agency's work force is a matter entrusted to the Agency, not to OEA.37 This Office will not substitute its judgment for that of an agency; rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."38 Accordingly, I find that the principal of Barnard had discretion in completing Employee's CLDF, as she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
-Therefore, I find that Agency did not abuse its discretion in completing CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
+The primary responsibility for managing Agency's work force is a matter entrusted to the Agency, not to OEA.
+This Office will not substitute its judgment for that of an agency; rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."
+Accordingly, I find that the Principal of Leckie had discretion in completing Employee's CLDF, as he was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
+I, therefore, find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
 Official Code § 1-624.08.